grammyjs/website/site/docs/plugins/conversations.md

 If this is desired, you can [define your own storage key function](/ref/conversations/conversationoptions#storage).
 As with sessions, it is [not recommended](./session#session-keys) to use this option in serverless environments.

+Also, just like with sessions, you can store your conversations data under a namespace using the `prefix` option.
+This is especially useful if you want to use the same storage adapter for both your session data and your conversations data.
+Storing the data in namespaces will prevent it from clashing.

-You can specify the storage key function as follows.
+You can specify both options as follows.

 ```ts
 bot.use(conversations({